lmaillere/biomaths_www/README.md

 # biomaths_www

-A website using quarto and Python, intended as an introduction to population dynamics simulation (ordinary differential equations).
+A website using Quarto and Python, intended as an introduction to population dynamics simulation (ordinary differential equations).

+The html rendering can be accessed [here](https://lmaillere.github.io/biomaths_www/).